MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 * Name (required)
 * Connection ID (required)
+* Description (optional)
+* Select check box (required)

 The connection ID creates implicit properties for your connector.
 It must contain only alphanumeric characters and be a maximum of 32 characters.

-* Description (required)
-Write the description to match the connection display name used by your organization.
-The description can be a natural language sentence or you can use a different connection term that reflects user-specific language.
-Include the kind of content in the source, its unique features, and describe the kind of information available in the connection.
-* Select check box (required)
+The description should answer the following questions briefly.
+What kind of content does this connection have?
+How do users refer to this content source in their respective orgs? hat part of the workflow do users refer to this content in their day-to-day work?
+What are some characteristics of the content?

 ## Step 3: Configure the connection settings